Home Music OTR’s “Lost at Midnight” Will Take You Places

 by The Freaks - Staff

-OTR’s “Lost At Midnight” premieres today, and it’s brimming with emotion and soul.
+OTR’s debut album “Lost At Midnight” premieres today, and it’s brimming with emotion and soul.
 OTR, true name Ryan Chadwick, began creating music after initially studying aerospace engineering and landing an internship in Kurashiki, Japan.
 Faced with isolation, both from living alone and the language barrier, Chadwick bought a MIDI keyboard and started writing music, teaching himself production as he drew inspiration from his surroundings and his own feelings.
 After returning home in 2015, he chose the alias OTR and began releasing singles, which would eventually lead him to sign to the Astralwerks record label and the eventual creation of “Lost At Midnight”.

 Tour Photo for OTR's "Lost at Midnight" Tour